Contract Amendment Definition: Everything You Need to Know

 What Is an Addendum?

 An addendum is a legal document written to correct certain details in an original contract.
 It is mostly used for making minor changes, but can also be used to change major terms of a contract.
-Note that an addendum is not a replacement of the original document.
+Note that an addendum is not a replacement for the original document.

 Do You Need a Legal Counsel to Draft an Addendum?